PaulaMihalcea/IEViewer/README.md

 ## License
 IEViewer is licensed under the **CC BY-NC-SA 4.0 License** (IEViewer) and the **GNU GPL v3 License** & **Riverbank Commercial License** (PyQt5).
 More details are available in the `LICENSE.md` file.

+EXIF info in the present `README.md` file has been adapted from [Wikipedia](https://en.wikipedia.org/wiki/Exif "Wikipedia").